LGBTQ themes in comics: Marvel Comics

-Other LGBT members of Marvel's mutant teams are the Uncanny X-Men Benjamin Deeds, New Mutants Karma, X-Statixs Phat, Vivisector, and Bloke (until their deaths) and the villains Mystique and Destiny.
-In X-Factor (Vol 3) #45 (August 2009), written by Peter David, depowered mutant Rictor and his longtime friend Shatterstar (with whom he'd had an ambiguous relationship) were shown in an on-panel kiss.
+Other LGBT members of Marvel's mutant teams are the Uncanny X-Men Benjamin Deeds and Hindsight, New Mutants Karma, X-Statixs Phat, Vivisector, and Bloke (until their deaths) and the villains Mystique and Destiny.
+In X-Factor (Vol 3) #45 (August 2009), written by Peter David, depowered mutant Rictor and his longtime friend Shatterstar (with whom he previously had an ambiguous relationship) were shown in an on-panel kiss.
 After the issue was published, David confirmed Rictor and Shatterstar's bisexuality in his blog and expressed his desire to develop the relationship between them further.
 Shortly after, one of Shatterstar's creators, Rob Liefeld, expressed his disapproval of David's decision and has stated that should he get the chance, he will undo Rictor and Shatterstar's bisexuality.
-Despite his complaints, however, both David and Marvel editor-in-chief Joe Quesada have defended the development, and the story will most likely go on as planned.
+Despite Liefeld's complaints, both David and Marvel editor-in-chief Joe Quesada defended the development, and Rictor and Shatterstar's relationship remained.
 David went on to win the 2011 GLADD Media Award for Outstanding Comic Book for his work.

 In 1997, writer Ivan Velez Jr., who had previously written for the adult underground Gay Comix, reintroduced Jennifer Kale with a closely cropped "butch" haircut in the pages of Ghost Rider, portrayed her as related to both Johnny Blaze and Daniel Ketch, and said that an issue of Howard the Duck had shown Jennifer and Doctor Strange as those who initially brought Howard to Earth-616 (no such issue of Howard the Duck exists, and Jennifer and Doctor Strange did not meet until Man-Thing (vol. 2) #4 (May 1980)), after Howard's series had concluded).
 In issue #92 (January 1998), he depicted Ketch having a vision of life without Ghost Rider in which Jennifer had been in a relationship with a woman, Marie, for three years.
 Jennifer's first boyfriend, Jaxon, was shown in Fear #13 (April 1973) and #18 (November 1973) and Man-Thing (vol. 2) #4 (May 1980), by which point they had broken up over Jennifer's sorcery.
 She was shown sharing a bed with a chubby boyfriend named Bernard Drabble in The Legion of Night (October 1991), which was written by her creator, Steve Gerber (later writer of the GLAAD Award-nominated Hard Time), who thought making her related to both Ghost Riders was bad writing, saying that Marvel should change its name to DC for "Deliverance Comics" for being so inbred (he did not read the issues in question, nor was he told of Jennifer's newfound lesbianism).
 In Witches, Brian Patrick Walsh presents her with the attitude that having slept with women makes her a "bad girl" as a direct character foil to Topaz as a "good girl" (which does not match earlier portrayals of Topaz), and Satana as "the ugly."
 In Marvel Zombies 4, Topaz teasingly calls Jennifer "girlfriend" to be ironic.
 Her entry in the Official Handbook of the Marvel Universe now states that she is bisexual.